-1. A faculty member has supervisory responsibility for a student with whom he or she is having or has had a romantic and/or sexual relationship but fails to disclose the relationship promptly (see Section III.B.
+1. A faculty member has supervisory responsibility for a student with whom he/she/they are having or have had a romantic and/or sexual relationship but fails to disclose the relationship promptly (see Section III.B.
 Disclosure Requirement).

 2. The faculty member discloses the relationship but fails to cooperate in the development of a satisfactory plan to resolve the conflict of interest (see Section III.B.
 Development and Approval of a Conflict Resolution Plan) or fails to adhere to an agreed-upon plan.